TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Experimental Evaluation

 We will evaluate the compression performance based on the following metrics: (1) compression ratio or bit-rate (generic), (2) distortion quality (generic), (3) compression throughput (generic), (4) rate-distortion (generic), (5) power spectrum (cosmology specific), (6) Halo finder (cosmology specific).

-\textbf{Metric 1:} To evaluate the size reduction as a result of the compression, we use the compression ratio, defined as the ratio of the original data size compared to the compressed data size, or bit-rate (bits/value), representing the amortized storage cost of each value.
+\textbf{Metric 1:} To evaluate the size reduction as a result of the compression, we use the compression ratio, defined as the original data size divided by the compressed data size, or bit-rate (bits/value), representing the amortized storage cost of each value.
 For single/double floating-point data, the bit-rate is 32/64 bits per value before compression.
-The compression ratio and bit-rate have a mathematical relationship as their multiplication is 32/64 so that a lower bit rate means a higher compression ratio.
+The compression ratio and bit-rate have a mathematical relationship as their multiplication is 32/64 so that a lower bit rate means a higher ratio.

 \textbf{Metric 2:} Distortion is another important metric used to evaluate lossy compression quality.
 We use the peak signal-to-noise ratio (PSNR) to measure the distortion quality.